Japan City Guides: Glover House Nagasaki

 The house and grounds of Glover Garden sit atop a hill that commands a view of the Nagasaki Bay and the entire city - and speak of a bygone era of fabulous luxury, when the area of Minami-yamate was a thriving foreign settlement.
 Indeed the house is believed to be the setting and inspiration for Puccini's opera Madame Butterfly.

-Other meiji-period buildings include the Former House of the President of the Nagasaki District Court and the Former Walker House, the residence and garden of Robert N. Walker Jr (1851-1941), a drinks' magnate who produced "Banzai Cider" and "Banzai Lemonade" in co-operation with Glover and who was also active in the shipping industry.
+Other Meiji-period buildings include the Former House of the President of the Nagasaki District Court, built in 1883 and the Former Walker House, the residence and garden of Robert N. Walker Jr (1851-1941), a drinks' magnate who produced "Banzai Cider" and "Banzai Lemonade" in co-operation with Glover and who was also active in the shipping industry.
+The house originally stood close to Oura Catholic Church and has a Japanese-style roof.

 The Former Ringer House, with its foundation stones brought from Vladivostok was built by Frederick Ringer (1840-1908) a British businessman with interests in the tea trade and construction in Japan.